-Two reviewers applied USPSTF design-specific criteria (Appendix A Table 3)79 and supplemented it with criteria from the Quality Assessment of Diagnostic Accuracy Studies80 to assess the methodological quality of all eligible studies.
+Two reviewers applied USPSTF design-specific criteria (Appendix A Table 3) and supplemented it with criteria from the Quality Assessment of Diagnostic Accuracy Studies to assess the methodological quality of all eligible studies.
 We assigned each study a quality rating of "good," "fair," or "poor."
 Discordant quality ratings were reviewed and discussed; a third reviewer adjudicated as needed.
-Studies rated as "poor" quality were excluded from the review.
+Studies rated as poor quality were excluded from the review.

-For intervention trials, good-quality studies were those that met all or nearly all of the specified quality criteria (e.g., comparable groups were assembled initially and maintained throughout the study, and followup was 90% or higher), whereas fair-quality studies did not meet all of these criteria but did not have serious threats to their internal validity related to the design, execution, or reporting of the study.
+For intervention trials, good-quality studies were those that met all or nearly all of the specified quality criteria (e.g., comparable groups were assembled initially and maintained throughout the study, and followup was ≥90%), whereas fair-quality studies did not meet all of these criteria but did not have serious threats to their internal validity related to the design, execution, or reporting of the study.
 Intervention studies rated as poor quality generally had several important limitations, including at least one of the following risks of bias: very high attrition (generally >40%), differential attrition between intervention arms (generally >20%); lack of baseline comparability between groups without adjustment; or issues in trial conduct, analysis, or reporting of results that put the validity of the findings in doubt (e.g., possible selective reporting, inappropriate exclusion of participants from analyses, and questionable validity of randomization and allocation concealment procedures).
 For studies of test performance, goodquality studies recruited patients consecutively or randomly; administered the index test blinded to, or at least prior to, the reference standard; used a reference standard that could accurately classify the target condition; interpreted the reference standard independently from the screening test; and administered the screening test and reference standard on the same day to all participants.

-For all of the included studies, one reviewer extracted key elements into standardized abstraction forms in DistillerSR (Evidence Partners, Ottawa, Canada).
+For all of the included studies, one reviewer extracted key elements into standardized abstraction forms in DistillerSR.
 A second reviewer checked the data for accuracy.
 For each study, we abstracted general characteristics of the study (e.g., author, year, study design), clinical and demographic characteristics of the sample and setting (e.g., age, race/ethnicity, baseline clinical characteristics, setting, country), analytic methods, and results.

-For test performance studies (KQ2), we abstracted details of the reference standards and screening instruments.
+For test accuracy studies (KQ2), we abstracted details of the reference standards and screening instruments.
 We abstracted the optimal cutoff for each screening test, either as defined by the author or selected by the reviewer as the best balance of sensitivity and specificity reported.
-We also abstracted the cutoff of ≥ 8 for AUDIT, ≥ 3 , 4, and 5 for AUDIT in United States primary care studies, ≥ 3 for AUDIT-C in women, and ≥ 4 for AUDIT-C in men.
+We also abstracted the cutoff of 8 or higher for AUDIT; 3 or higher, 4, and 5 for AUDIT in U.S. primary care studies; 3 or higher for AUDIT-C in women; and 4 or higher for AUDIT-C in men.
 The outcomes of interest were sensitivity and specificity, which we calculated based on provided 2x2 tables if they were not directly reported.

 For intervention characteristics of KQ 4 and 5 trials, we abstracted detailed information about specific components: setting, mode of delivery (i.e., in-person, telephone, electronic, or print); therapeutic or intervention approach (e.g., cognitive behavioral therapy, motivational interviewing), duration, number, and length of sessions; providers and provider training; and adherence.
-We determined the intensity of the intervention based on the number and length of contacts and assigned one of the following designations: very brief (single contact ≤5 minutes), brief (single contact, up to 15 minutes), extended (single contact, greater than 15 minutes), brief multicontact (multiple contacts, up to 15 minutes each), or extended multicontact (multiple contacts, one or more of them greater than 15 minutes).
+We determined the intensity of the intervention based on the number and length of contacts and assigned one of the following designations: very brief (single contact, $\leq 5$ minutes), brief (single contact, $\leq 15$ minutes), extended (single contact, > 15 minutes), brief multicontact (multiple contacts, $\leq 15$ minutes each), or extended multicontact (multiple contacts, one or more of them > 15 minutes).